department-of-veterans-affairs/va.gov-team/user-research/study-7/participant-notes/mobile/mp4/20181015-study7-mobile-p4-notes.md

 Please take a moment to look at this new version of VA’s main website.

 - What are your impressions of this site?
+  - It looks like a VA website.
+  - *anything interesting to you?*
+    -
 - What do you think of the layout of this page?
-- - *If they don’t mention it, ask about the Veteran images*
+  - *If they don’t mention it, ask about the Veteran images*
   - *If they don’t scroll down, prompt them to scroll down and give feedback*
+- The first step in getting you to track and refill your prescriptions.
+That didn't say that in the beginning.
+I would think that most people who look at a VA website would say how would it help me.
+The health care stuff is what I'm looking for. **I'm 80%, I'm just paid to 100%, that's the government.**
+- Records now that would be nice if you could actually go to your medical records and go to them.

 ## Task 2 Health Care Activity - 5 min

 *Start from preview.va.gov homepage*

-- You mentioned in the beginning that you would go online to [refill your prescriptions].
+- You mentioned in the beginning that you would go online to refill your prescriptions.
 How would you do this on the website?
+  - I'd go right back to refill and track your prescriptions and then you'd have to sign in and create your account well all I need to do is sign in.
+Sign in with MHV is what I would do.

 *We are interested in watching the user’s approach.*